sergisiso/autovec-benchmark/README.md

-src/                | Source files of the test suite which inclues the extended TSVC and the micro-kernels. scripts/            | Scripts to help with the execution of the full suite and the analysis of the results. results-2019/       | Results associated with the published paper. license.txt         | Copyright and permission notices README              | This file
+src/                | Source files of the test suite which inclues the extended TSVC and the micro-kernels. scripts/            | Scripts to help with the execution of the full suite and the analysis of the results. results-2019/       | Results associated with the published paper. license.txt         | Copyright and permission notices.
+README              | This file.

 It is possible to compile and run the tests with the `Makefiles` in the `src/` directory but to facilitate a methodic execution of all tests we recommend to